JErBerlin/commonLowestAncestor/README.md

 ### Input

-The input will be given in a csv file, listing all employees.
-Every record will have three fields: it will hold the id of the employee, its name and the ids of the employees who are reporting to it.
+The information of the organization is read from a csv file, where there is a listing all employees.
+Every record has three fields: the id of the employee, their name and the ids of the employees who are reporting to them.

+The rest of the input will be given as arguments in the command line: in first place the path to the csv file, and then the two names of the employees for which we want to know the closest common manager.

+## How to run..

+###  the tests

+`go test`

+###  the compiler

+`go build -o ccm.exe`

-### Interface
+###  the program

-An interface will allow to enter the ids of two of the employees and will return the id of the common manager.
-There will be always a solution since there is the CEO as the top manager.
+`ccm path_to_file employee_1 employee_2`